 - EcoSystem Indicator Partnership: Activities center on convening regional practitioners in seven indicator areas: coastal development, contaminants, eutrophication, aquatic habitats, climate change, fisheries, aquaculture, and climate change.
 The EcoSystem Indicator Partnership is developing indicators for the Gulf of Maine and integrating regional data for a new Web-based reporting system for marine ecosystem monitoring.

 - State of the Gulf of Maine Report is a modular, living document made up of a context document and a series of theme or issue papers pertaining to the Gulf of Maine ecosystem, bordered by the northeastern United States and the Canadian Maritime Provinces.

-- Climate Change Committee: The Climate Change Committee strives to bring the latest climate change science, impacts, and adaptation information to the Gulf of Maine community.
+- Climate Network: The Climate Network convenes leaders from Canadian federal and state agencies, US federal and state agencies, academics, tribes, and non-governmental groups in order to bring the latest climate change science, impacts, and adaptation information to communities in the Gulf of Maine watershed.

 - Coastal and Marine Spatial Planning Committee: The Committee investigates and makes recommendations on roles/activities for the Council in coastal and marine spatial planning and tracks and exchanges information on CMSP policies and activities on both sides of the border.